zeon-studio-portal/barry-portfolio-nextjs/content/sections/about-ceo.md

     Be it a stage speaking to 10,000+ people or facilitating an intimate workshop with 10 executives, Barry's talks are always tailored to fulfill hearts and minds.
-His gifts are real life-changing stories of transformation, cautionary tales, and actionable insights leading to sustainable work and life success.
+His gifts are real life-changing stories of transformation, cautionary tales, and actionable insights for going beyond business as usually to truly transform lives.
   quote: >-
-    "Barry wins hearts and minds with his incredible energy and wisdom from the world's billionaires, celebrities, founders, and executives."
+    "Barry wins hearts and minds with his incredible energy and wisdom to win over billionaires, celebrities, founders, and executives all over the world."
   name: TRANSFORMATIVE CHANGE AGENT
   button:
     enable: true